joecroninallen/logsync/README.md

     This will create the logsync executable in the current directory, and you can put it in a folder that is in your path or just run it where it is.

+    To test out the logsync utility, you can use the sample log files under test_data and run like this:
+    "./logsync test_data/logs/*"
+    This will run the logsync against the 4 log files that were generated from a Tendermint cluster.

     To clean:
     make clean

-    To test the filechunk code to make sure its valud: make test
+    To test the filechunk code to make sure its valid: make test